kaalam/kpipe/README.md

 ## What is this?

-This utility is a python one-file-script named `kpype` that runs only-if-necessary the scripts contained in a folder named ./scripts.
+This utility is a python one-file-script named `kpipe` that runs only-if-necessary the scripts contained in a folder named ./scripts.

 ### Inspiration: